Panoptic-aware Image-to-Image Translation: The proposed method

 \subsubsection{Discriminator}

-As illustrated in Figure \ref{architecture}, our discriminator consists of image-level and object-level classifier parts.
-Similarly to the generator, we first utilize panoptic maps $P = \left\{({category}_i,{bbox}_i,{mask}_i)_{i=1}^{m}\right\}$ for guidance.
-The generated color image $c^{'}$ is extracted using the backbone module for image representation, which is processed by an image-level classifier consisting of global average pooling and one-output fully convolution (FC) layers to obtain a scalar realness score $s_{img}$.
-The object-level classifier consists of a RoIAlign \cite{Mask-RCNN} module, a flatten fully connection layer, a one-output FC layer, and an auxiliary classifier.
-Image representation is cropped by RoIAlign using the object bounding boxes $P({bbox}_i)_{i=1}^{m}$ of panoptic maps for object representations $C = \left\{C_i\right\}_{i=1}^{m}$.
-Through flatten and one-output FC layers, we obtain the scalar realness scores for all objects, denoted by $s_{real} = \left\{s_{real,obj_i}\right\}_{i=1}^{m}$.
-We also use the auxiliary classifier to predict the classification scores of all objects combining with $P({category}_i)_{i=1}^{m}$ word embedding, denoted by $s_{cls} = \left\{s_{{cls},obj_i}\right\}_{i=1}^{m}$.
-Therefore, the total average object-level loss is $s_{obj} = s_{real} + s_{cls}$.
+As illustrated in Fig.~\ref{fig:architecture}, our discriminator consists of image-level and object-level classifiers.
+Similar to generator, the translated image is encoded by the backbone as image content codes $C_{img}$, which is refined by RoIAlign \cite{Mask-RCNN} as object content codes $C_{obj} = \left\{C_{{obj}_i}\right\}_{i=1}^{m}$ via bounding boxes $P({bbox}_i)_{i=1}^{m}$.
+The image-level classifier consists of a global average pooling and one-output fully connected (FC) layer to process $C_{img}$ to obtain a scalar realness score $s_{img}$.
+The object-level classifier consists of a flatten layer and two FC layers.
+One FC layer processes $C_{obj}$ to compute a realness score for each object, denoted by $s_{real} = \left\{s_{{real}_i}\right\}_{i=1}^{m}$.
+Another FC layer computes a category projection score \cite{BigGANs, cGANs, LostGAN} for each object, denoted by $s_{cls} = \left\{s_{{cls}_i}\right\}_{i=1}^{m}$, which is the inner product between category embedding (transforming each category of $P({category}_i)_{i=1}^{m}$ to a corresponding latent vector sampled from normal distribution) and linear projection (using a FC layer) of down-sampled $C_{obj}$.
+Therefore, the overall object-level loss of an object is $s_{{obj}_i} = s_{{real}_i} + s_{{cls}_i}$.
 The discriminator will be denoted by $D(\cdot,\Theta_{D})$ with parameters $\Theta_{D}$.

-Given an image $I$ (ground truth $c$ or generated color image $c^{'}$) and condition $P$, the discriminator computes the prediction score for the image and the average score for objects.
+Given an image $I$ (ground truth $w$ or generated $w^{'}$), the discriminator computes the prediction score for the image and the average scores for objects.